Fate/Extra: Manga

 Three manga adaptations based on the game were released.
 The first adaptation was written and illustrated by Robi〜na and serialized in Kadokawa Shoten's Comptiq magazine from May 2011 to December 2014, compiling up to 6 tankōbon volumes.
-The second manga, which adapts the CCC storyline was also written and illustrated by Robi〜na, was also serialized in Kadokawa's Comptiq magazine from July 2015 to March 2024, compliting up to 8 tankōbon volumes.
+The second manga, which adapts the CCC storyline, was also written and illustrated by Robi〜na and was also serialized in Kadokawa's Comptiq magazine from July 2015 to March 2024, compiling up to 8 tankōbon volumes.
 A spinoff manga titled Fate/Extra CCC FoxTail (フェイト/エクストラ CCC FoxTail, Feito/Ekusutora CCC FoxTail) was written by Takenokoseijin and serialized in Kadokawa Shoten's Monthly Comp Ace magazine in December 2013.

 Anime

 An anime adaptation and sequel titled Fate/Extra Last Encore (フェイト/エクストラ ラストアンコール, Feito/Ekusutora Rasuto Ankōru) was first announced on March 22, 2016, at the AnimeJapan Fate Project panel to be released in 2017.
 Shaft was revealed to be handling the animation with Kinoko Nasu returning as the writer.
 Akiyuki Shinbo and Yukihiro Miyamoto directed the series at Shaft, featuring character designs by Masaaki Takiyama and music composed by Satoru Kōsaki.
-In March 2017, some artwork revealed the game's male protagonist with Saber.
 On July 30, Atsushi Abe and Sakura Tange were confirmed to voice Hakuno Kishinami and Saber respectively.
-The series premiered January 28, 2018, on Tokyo MX, with further broadcasts on Gunma TV, Tochigi TV, BS11, and MBS.
+The series premiered January 28, 2018, on Tokyo MX.
 The opening theme is "Bright Burning Shout" by Takanori Nishikawa and the ending theme is "Tsuki to Hanataba" (月と花束, Moon and Bouquet) by Sayuri.
-Netflix licensed the series for worldwide online streaming before giving the rights to Aniplex of America, who later released the series on Blu-ray in North America.
+Netflix licensed the series for worldwide online streaming before giving the rights to Aniplex of America.